prakharmrsl/easypcceo.github.io/pages/about.md

 Then I looked two more times and realized I made a novice mistake.
 I didn't connect the CPU power cable!

 I turned it on again.
 Bam!
 Everything was working properly.
 From that moment on I was a member of the PC gaming community.

-Then I heard about Bitcoin, and I found it quite fascinating.
-I started researching cryptocurrencies and how they work and honestly I found the topic quite confusing at first.
-In fact, building my first gaming PC wasn't too easy for me either.

-I figured there were plenty of other people who were in the same situation as me, and it turns out I was right.

 I first made the [Easy PC YouTube channel](https://www.youtube.com/channel/UCuPW6x4ZBXR06cjmf1wOS2g){:target="_blank"} and eventually this website in order to help those just starting out.
 Trust me, it's a lot easier than it seems!
 The hardest part is getting started, and it's all down hill from there.